Biosecurity and Health

 - Developed non-intrusive optical spectroscopy-based diagnostic technique for cervical dysplasia—a condition that can lead to cancer.

-- Developed EPiSimS, an agent-based simulation engine designed to help assess disease prevention, intervention, and response strategies
+- Developed EPiSimS, an agent-based simulation engine designed to help assess disease prevention, intervention, and response strategies (Mathematical and computational epidemiology)

 - Invented EpiCast, an epidemiological forecasting simulation model that can model potential bioterrorist attacks to help decision makers formulate effective countermeasures